 Fence Your Property

-To prevent fence disputes, the best way is to build a fence.
+To prevent fence disputes, the best way is to build a fence, with the best metal security gates..
 Fences let you know where your property line is and can also keep animals out of your yard or plants.
 If you’re worried about going overboard on the privacy factor, consider installing an electric fence with solar power instead.

 If building a new fence isn’t possible for whatever reason, you could plant hedges around your property line as a visual guidepost for any neighbors who might be encroaching on it.
 The best hedge will grow quickly and provide more than just privacy.
 It’ll also indicate if something has been cut down or removed at some point in time.